CI/CD Pipeline Sanity Check

 - APIs down?
 Tests calling

-will fail randomly.
+https://some-unreliable-api.comwill fail randomly.
 Mock these as much as possible without compromising your tests. - Package registry issues? npm, PyPI, or Maven outages do break builds.
 Breathe.
 Cache if possible.

 - Race conditions?
 Parallel jobs might conflict (e.g., DB migrations vs. tests).
 These deserve their own place in hell but also another chance.
 Quick sanity check (e.g.) :